Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 Currently, some of the core settings properties are not available on the ReMoods Theme's settings page because I don't know how to implement them.
 So, for an alternative, you could edit the theme color and font-related settings through your `userstyle.css` and `chromestyle.css` manually:

-> To OhmineDT old users:
+> A remind to the old OhmineDT users:
 >
 > Please remove all the OhmineDT codes from your `userstyle.css` and `userchrome.css` first, because those codes will affects to ReMoods.